20 On Set Film Terms You Need to Know

 Matt Webb is the author of Setlife: A Guide To Getting A Job in Film (And Keeping It).
 He is an Assistant Director with credits including The Great Gatsby, Mad Max: Fury Road, Hacksaw Ridge, Pirates of the Carribean and Alien: Covenant.

 Setlife: A Guide To Getting A… is a must-have guide designed to prepare you for what happens on a typical day on a film set.
 Matt Webb’s no-fuss, practical tips are essential reading for anyone chasing a career in the film industry.
+He definitely knows on set Film Terms.
 The book is available for $25 from Amazon.

 - Werner Herzog’s Filmmaking MasterClass